 - mealy bugs;

 These bugs easily attack the tender leaves and steps that inhibit the growth of blooming buds.
+You can find scale insects on the flower stalks and above and below the leaf surface, while the mealybugs prefer new leaves.
+An easy way to remove them is to use soapy water and a sponge and clean each leaf.
+Alternatively, you can use an insecticide.
 Consult with the local florist about the usage of pesticides according to the variety of orchid and the bugs that are attacking.

 FAQs regarding orchid care